Lynch Family bellringers

-The Lynch Family was a family group of bellringers formed in Victoria, Australia, in 1867.
+The Lynch Family was a family group of bell-ringers formed in Victoria, Australia, in 1867.
 They toured almost continuously until 1926, led first by the father Henry, then by the eldest son, both known as Harry Lynch.

 History

 According to one report Henry and five sons emigrated from Bristol in 1859, bringing with them a large set of handbells.
 All other reports had four sons.